celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 ### Interacting with CELO & cUSD

-celo-blockchain has two initial coins: CELO and cUSD (stableToken).
+Celo has two initial coins: CELO and cUSD (stableToken).
 Both implement the ERC20 standard, and to interact with them is as simple as:

 ```ts